jmegner/KillTeamMirrorOfMinds/README.md

 ## Background

-Kill Team (2021 edition) has a Harlequin Void-Dance Trouple kill team (revealed in White Dwarf 474).
+Kill Team (2021 edition) has a Harlequin Void-Dance Troupe kill team (revealed in White Dwarf 474).
 The Void-Dancer Troupe Shadowseer operative can perform a Mirror Of Minds psychic power: